babylonlabs-io/babylon/docs/stake-registration.md

-# Transition of Existing Stakes to the Babylon Chain
+# Registration of Existing Stakes to the Babylon Chain

-This document is intended for Bitcoin stakers who have submitted confirmed Bitcoin staking transactions on the Bitcoin blockchain before the launch of the phase-2 Babylon blockchain (e.g., via participation in one of the phase-1 networks).
+This document is intended for Bitcoin stakers who have submitted confirmed Bitcoin staking transactions on the Bitcoin blockchain before the launch of the phase-2 Babylon blockchain (e.g., via participation in one of the Phase-1 networks).
 It outlines the eligibility criteria for the registration of the stakes, as well as the required data to submit to the Babylon blockchain to gain voting power and start earning